Flutter-Tech/fsc-docs-site/docs/codebase-governor.md

 ---
 layout: default
-title: Guides
-article_navigation: true
-previous_title: Codebase Governor Reference
+title: Codebase Governor
-previous_url: /docs/codebase-governor/reference/
 ---

-# Guides

-## How to install Codebase Governor
+# Codebase Governor

+Codebase Governor is an automation tool that manages:

+- owner and maintainer GitHub teams and their access to capability repos
+- branch protection rules across all repos in a capability

+It acts on the [codebases.json](/docs/codebases-file/) declaration.

+## Installation

 The Codebase Governor tool depends on 3 factors to work correctly:

 - the action workflow is installed in the repo
 - a correctly structured `codebases.json` file present in the repo
-- 2 teams exist in the repo following this scheme: owner-\<name-of-the-repo\> and maintainers-\<name-of-the-repo\> with `admin` access
+- 2 teams exist in the repository following this scheme: owner-\<name-of-the-repo\> and maintainers-\<name-of-the-repo\> with `admin` access
 - `APP_ID` and `APP_PRIVATE_KEY` secrets added to the repository

-### When you're creating a new Capability
+### Creating a New Capability

 If you're creating a new Capability repository from scratch, you can use the [**Capability creation request**](https://github.com/Flutter-Global/flutter-global-automation/issues) issue template available in the [flutter-global-automation](https://github.com/Flutter-Global/flutter-global-automation/) repository.